Self-Funded Health Benefit Plans

 - Check here to determine whether the state that regulates the fully insured plan requires coverage in the plan type offered by your company.

-- Use the sample letters provided to customize a letter to your employer, requesting a meeting with the health benefits director in your HR Department.
+- Select one of the sample letters from families to employers provided to customize a letter to your employer, requesting a meeting with the health benefits director in your HR Department.

-- Share your personal story (e.g., how autism and the lack of meaningful coverage for the treatment of autism has impacted your family).
+- Share your personal story with them about how autism and the lack of meaningful coverage for the treatment of autism has impacted your family.

 - U.S. Department of Labor’s Consumer Complaints